Hillbilly Jim: World Wrestling Federation (1984–1991)

 When his in-ring career resumed, Morris often either teamed with his family or André the Giant.
 He was traditionally matched up against the WWF's monster heels of the era, such as Big John Studd and King Kong Bundy.
 He also had a short feud with Don Muraco and Mr. Fuji, wrestling the latter in a series of tuxedo matches in late 1986.
 Hillbilly Jim was generally kept as a "fun" character, rarely getting involved in any serious storylines.
 His theme music was a folksy barn dance tune called "Don't Go Messin' With a Country Boy", which Morris danced along to with his partners, the ring announcer and/or children from the crowd.

 His first WrestleMania appearance was at WrestleMania 2 on April 7, 1986, as part of a battle royal.
 At WrestleMania III on March 29, 1987, Jim teamed with Haiti Kid and Little Beaver to defeat Bundy, Little Tokyo and Lord Littlebrook.
 On November 24, 1988, at Survivor Series, Jim, Hogan, Randy Savage, Hercules and Koko B. Ware defeated the team of Big Boss Man, Akeem, Ted DiBiase, King Haku and The Red Rooster.

 In June 1989, Jim worked as a fill-in for John Studd, who departed the WWF in the midst of a major feud with André the Giant.
 Hillbilly Jim's last high-profile match with the WWF was during the April 28, 1990 (taped April 23) edition of Saturday Night's Main Event XXVI, in which he lost to Earthquake.
 Months later, Jim retired from wrestling and stuck to co-hosting WWF All-American Wrestling with Gene Okerlund, although he came back to wrestling in the spring of 1991 to face Colonel Mustafa and The Berzerker at house shows.

 Later career (1991–present)

 In 1992, he was one of the co-hosts of WWF Prime Time Wrestling.
-Hillbilly Jim returned in 1996 and became the manager of Henry O. and Phineas I. Godwinn, "cousins" who were pig farmers.
+Hillbilly Jim returned in 1996 and became the manager of Henry O. and Phineas I. Godwinn, "cousins" (later brothers) who were pig farmers.
 He left managing after the Godwinns turned heel in the spring of 1997 and worked as a road agent.
 On April 1, 2001, he participated in the "Gimmick Battle Royal" at WrestleMania X-Seven, where he was the last man eliminated by The Iron Sheik.

 He was the official WWE legend host of the highly successful WrestleMania Axxess tour for WrestleMania XX, WrestleMania 21, WrestleMania 22, and WrestleMania 23 in major malls across the US.
 From 1990 to 2001, Morris traveled worldwide representing the WWF for Coliseum Video sales and later with Sony Videos.
 In 2005, Sirius Satellite Radio added Hillbilly Jim's Moonshine Matinee as a weekly program on its Outlaw Country channel 62.
 Every Saturday, Morris plays a wide variety of classic country music and Southern rock and tells stories of his days with the WWF.